Australian Air League: Wing

 A Wing consists of at least 2 Squadrons, who usually share a common geographical location.
 Similar to a Squadron, non-command Officers who work within the Wing are referred to as Wing Staff.
 The command level officer of this unit is the "Officer Commanding Wing" who is responsible for ensuring all Squadrons are operating efficiently.

 Region

-A region consists of at least 2 wings which usually share a larger geographical area.
-For example, "Eastern Region".
+A Group may create a region which consists of at least 2 wings that usually share a larger geographical area if required - for example, "Eastern Region".
+The command level Officer in charge of the Region is the “Regional Commissioner/Officer”.

 Group

 A Group coordinates the League's activities at a State level and consists of all the Squadrons and Wings in their particular state.
 Group Status is defined by the League's Chief Commissioner, according to set criteria.
 Units in states that do not conform to these criteria are designated Wings of the Federal Unit.
 The commanding officer of this unit is the "Group Executive Commissioner" who is responsible for the operations of their respective Group.
 Non-command Officers who are in the Group are referred to as Group staff.

 At present, the following groups currently exist within the League: